 Mario Castro, MD, MPH

-Board of Directors, Scientific Advisory Committee, ACRC Principal Investigator, Scientific and Medical Editorial Review Panel
+Board of Directors, Scientific Advisory Committee Chair, ACRC Principal Investigator, Scientific and Medical Editorial Review Panel

 Dr. Castro is the Alan A. and Edith L. Professor of Pulmonary and Critical Care Medicine, Professor of Medicine and Pediatrics at the Washington University School of Medicine in St. Louis, Missouri and also serves as an Adjunct Associate Professor of Community Health at the St. Louis University School of Public Health.